-This country-specific Q&A provides an overview of the legal framework and key issues surrounding merger control law in Mexico.
+This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Mexico.

 Is mandatory notification compulsory or voluntary?